Coinsnap/Coinsnap-Paywall/README.md

 * License: GPL2
 * License URI: https://www.gnu.org/licenses/gpl-2.0.html

-The Coinsnap Paywall plugin allows you to implement Paywall and accept Bitcoin Lightning payments for restricted content.
+The Coinsnap Bitcoin Paywall plugin allows you to implement Paywall and accept Bitcoin Lightning payments for restricted content.

 ## Description ##

-The [Coinsnap](https://coinsnap.io/en/) Coinsnap Paywall protects your high-quality content and ensures that you are fairly remunerated for your work.
+The [Coinsnap](https://coinsnap.io/en/) Coinsnap Bitcoin Paywall protects your high-quality content and ensures that you are fairly remunerated for your work.

 It allows you to build up a sustainable source of income and be less dependent on advertising revenue or sponsors.
-With your Coinsnap Paywall, you can target loyal users who are willing to pay, which leads to a high-quality community in the long term.
+With your Coinsnap Bitcoin Paywall, you can target loyal users who are willing to pay, which leads to a high-quality community in the long term.

 * Coinsnap Bitcoin Paywall Demo Site: https://btcpaywall.com/
 * Blog Article: https://coinsnap.io/modules/bitcoin-paywall-plugin/
 * WordPress: https://wordpress.org/plugins/coinsnap-paywall/
 * GitHub: https://github.com/Coinsnap/Coinsnap-Paywall

-## Bitcoin and Lightning payments in Coinsnap Paywall ##
+## Bitcoin and Lightning payments in Coinsnap Bitcoin Paywall ##

-The Coinsnap Paywall allows you to accept Bitcoin for exclusive content and clearly differentiate your offer from the competition.
+The Coinsnap Bitcoin Paywall allows you to accept Bitcoin for exclusive content and clearly differentiate your offer from the competition.

 This is how you create added value – both for yourself and for the growing target group of Bitcoin customers!